How Cats Can Teach You to Write Better Emails

 So by treating some of your prospect’s rough edges like you’d do a cat’s, you can effectively get them on board with the solution you’re pitching.

-For that, I’ve worked out a PURRR approach, and while I use it for a variety of tasks, this time I’ll show you how to apply it to writing good emails
+For that, I’ve worked out the PURRR approach.
+While I use it for a variety of tasks, this time I’ll show you how to apply it to writing good emails.

 The tactic: The PURRR approach